adamschmideg/coffeescript-eclipse/devjournal.md

     a = a + 1     # new scope shadowing variable `a`
     useVar(a)     # same scope as before, using re-assigned `a`

+This may more elegant than the way it's currently implemented, but it can wait.

+## Error in editor: \<some uri\> contains a dangling reference
+I implemented custom scoping.
+Now the above error is shown only in the editor, but the test case with implicit variable runs without any problem.
+I realized that `scope\_Id` method doesn't have to know the name of the id.
+It's enough to return a scope which

+  - has a single `options` entry
+  - has a reference to its parent scope -- not accessible in the method context

+This wouldn't solve the dangling reference problem, anyway, which may be related to this forum entry: http://www.eclipse.org/forums/index.php/m/756325/ The problem is that I just create an `Id` object with `options` as name, but I don't register it into...
+I don't know what, maybe a resource.
+Part of this registration may create an uri for it.

 # Include source in plugin bundle
 There seems to be two ways to do it, but none of them works for me: